 - remember that legal responsibility lies with you.
 Failure to fly responsibly could lead to criminal prosecution; and

-- not fly the for the purposes of commercial operations, unless the relevant permission has been grated by the Civil Aviation Authority (No longer applicable from 31st Dec 2020)
+- not fly the for the purposes of commercial operations, unless the relevant permission has been granted by the Civil Aviation Authority (No longer applicable from 31st Dec 2020)

-It used to be the case that if your drone was fitted with some form of on-board camera, you need to familiarise yourself with further regulations in addition to those listed above.
-In simple terms, the regulations state that you must not:
+It used to be the case that if your drone was fitted with some form of on-board camera, you needed to familiarise yourself with further regulations in addition to those listed above.
+In simple terms, the regulations stated that you must not:

-- fly over or within 500ft of any congested area;
+- fly over or within 150 metres of any congested area;

-- fly over or within 500ft of an organised open-air assembly of more than 1000 people;
+- fly over or within 150 metres of an organised open-air assembly of more than 1000 people;

-- fly within 150ft of people and/or property that are not under the direct control of the drone user; and
+- fly within 50 metres of people and/or property that are not under the direct control of the drone user; and

 - ensure any images you obtain using the drone do not break privacy laws.

-There is often confusion over what actually constitutes a commercial drone operation.
-The definition, as stated in the Air Navigation Order is:
+There was often confusion over what actually constituted a commercial drone operation.
+The definition, as stated in the Air Navigation Order was:

 “…any flight by a small unmanned aircraft except a flight for public transport, or any operation of any other aircraft except an operation for public transport-